Bass Coast Business Awards Winners

 Bass Coast Boat and Caravan Storage - Runners Up

 With land subdivisions getting smaller and smaller, Bass Coast Boat and Caravan Storage decided to introduce a business into the area that would benefit the tourism industry.
-Having spent extensive time working on their marketing strategy, their focus has been to make the business easily accessible and attract tourists to the Bass Coast Shire area whilst providing affordable and safe options.
+Having spent extensive time working on their marketing strategy, their focus has been to make the business easily accessible and attract tourists to the Bass Coast Shire area while providing affordable and safe options.
 Their ‘back to basic’ approach is helping Bass Coast Boat and Caravan Storage succeed, being genuine and down to earth, flexible, trustworthy and transparent are all key things in their communication strategies.

 Balance Health Phillip Island - Winner